Explore Versailles and its renowned palace

 The palace of Versailles is on the south-western outskirts of Paris, in the Yvelines department of Île-de-France.
 The centre of Paris is around 12 miles away.

-Driving to Versailles from Calais
+Driving from Calais to Versailles

 The Palace of Versailles